| |

 on such topics as linear functions, manipulations

-with exponents, and properties of tangent
+with exponents, and properties of tangent lines.

-lines.
-Important skills such as estimation
+Important skills such as estimation and number

-and number sense are measured through the
+sense are measured through the multiple-choice

-multiple-choice and student response (grid-in)
+and student response (grid-in) questions.

 May I use a calculator?